Consultation

 Mastering Change Processes: Trust as the Key to Employee Retention

-Psychological Contracts and Fairness
+Psychological contracts and fairness

 Open and transparent communication is essential during restructuring.
 Companies should: